Join

 Cross Join

 A cross join returns the Cartesian product of two sets of data.
-A Cartesian product is the set of all possible ordered pairs between the two tables.
+A Cartesian product is the set of all possible ordered pairs between the two inputs.

-When configuring the Join processor to perform a cross join, you do not specify the columns used to perform the join.
+When configuring the Join processor to perform a cross join, you do not specify a join condition.

 When the Join processor performs a cross join on the sample data, the processor produces the following output: